abzf0/csce221_pas/README.md

-# Sorting
+# Sorting & Comparing

-The goal of this assignment is to implement the `O(n^2)` sorting algorithms using a similar interface to `std::sort`.
+One of the goals of this assignment is to implement the `O(n^2)` sorting algorithms using a similar interface to `std::sort`.
 These algorithms can be used to sort data structures which implement random access iterators.
 This includes the [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) data structure you completed in the last assignment.

+The other goal of this assignment is to expand your understanding of comparators by demonstrating how they might be implemented.
+You have worked with comparators in PA2 and will continue to work with them in future PAs, so it is important that you understand how to work with them.

 ## Getting Started
 Download this code by running the following command in the directory of your choice: